 Options Trading Glossary: Your Go-To Guide

-“I placed a market order for a call on SPY, targeting an ITM strike price, while keeping an eye on the IV and OI, hoping to capitalize on the upcoming earnings report before my stop-loss triggered.”
+“I placed a market order for a call on $SPY, targeting an ITM strike price, while keeping an eye on the IV and OI, hoping to capitalize on the upcoming earnings report before my stop-loss triggered.”

 Introduction to the Options Glossary